Hannah K, Housing and Employment Specialist

 Amanda has been working with Randi for the last four years.
 Throughout all her struggles, Randi has been her champion to advocate on her behalf.
 Amanda has not been able to receive disability income even though she has a severe mental disability.
 Even with the challenges of mental health issues, Amanda has secured employment through the HEN program and can sustain her life.
 She stated, "I am really happy and grateful for this program and my case manager."
 Randi continues to help Amanda work through problems that may arise and overcome any obstacles.

-Victoria R, Case Manager
+Victoria R, Team Lead

 Rebecca wanted to live with her son and dogs and needed a house.
 Although they had already found a landlord, Victoria assisted in the walkthrough/viewing and correspondence with the case manager to assist with payment for the move-in fees.